carlinchoi/Animal-Shelter/README.md

 Navigate to the client folder and run the command quasar dev to start the front-end server Open your browser and navigate to http://localhost:8080 Demo
-You can view a live demo of this project here: https://animal-shelter-demo.herokuapp.com/
+You can view a live demo of this project here: [Animal Shelter/](https://www.rockvilleanimalshelter.com/)

 License
 This project is licensed under the MIT License - see the LICENSE file for details.